epellis/Blog/README.md

 ## To Do:
-- Add preview, date, title, ... extraction features to markdown compiler
+- Text extraction for markdown
+- Syntax highlighting
+- Metrics